 Despite what the media may say, people who visit Indonesia find it to be a safe country.
 I encountered no problems whatsoever as a western female traveler, and I must say that, other than finding crossing the street very challenging due to the terrible traffic, I did not perceive any danger.
 People were always kind, helpful, and friendly beyond belief.

 The worst that can happen is finding some very persistent vendors or taxi drivers.
-In this case, the best thing to do is saying a straightforward no or just ignore.
+In this case, one of the recommended things to do in Indonesia is saying a straightforward no or just ignore.
 I used minimum precaution in crowded places, just as I would do anywhere else in the world.

 The most common means of transportation in Indonesia is the bus.
 The quality varies depending on the price paid – more expensive buses are very comfortable, with fully reclining seats and air conditioning.